TalhaRehmanMTRKT/TalhaRehmanMTRKT/README.md

 ## CV

 ## 💬 Let's Connect
-I'm always open to connecting with fellow researchers, engineers, and tech enthusiasts.
+I'm always open to connecting with fellow researchers, engineers, and deep learning enthusiasts.
 Feel free to [reach out on LinkedIn](https://www.linkedin.com/in/muhammad-talha-rehman-khan-tareen/) or [explore my GitHub](https://github.com/TalhaRehmanMTRKT) to learn more about my projects and contributions.